-Prerequisite(s): MACH-105, MACH-106, AEDD-105 Corequisite(s): MACH-156
+Prerequisite(s): MACH-105, MACH-106, AEDD-105 Corequisite(s): MACH-156 milling operations.
+Development of best work practices, safe work habits and time management will be emphasized.
+Students will complete a series of Lab Projects as required to meet NIMS national credentials.

-MACH 156 Advanced Machine Lab3 cr.This course is a continuation of lab work in MACH-106.This lab complements the theory taught in MACH-155.Students will apply advanced skills for higher toleranceprecision measuring, turning, drill press, grinding andmilling operations.Development of best workpractices, safe work habits and time management willbe emphasized.Students will complete a series of LabProjects as required to meet NIMS nationalcredentials.
+MACH 156 Advanced Machine Lab

+This course is a continuation of lab work in MACH-106.
+This lab complements the theory taught in MACH-155.
+Students will apply advanced skills for higher tolerance precision measuring, turning, drill press, grinding and